Yukitoshi12345/Password-Generator/README.md

 Upon entering a valid password length, a series of four pop-ups appear, each asking whether to include lowercase letters, uppercase letters, numbers, or special characters in the generated password.
 Clicking "Yes" for at least one option is mandatory; selecting "No" for all options will have another window pop-up informing them "You must choose at least one option" and returns to the initial password length prompt.

 Once at least one inclusion option is chosen, a password is generated based on the selected criteria and displayed to the user.

-## Output

-Upon completing the password creation process, a secure password matching the specified criteria is generated and displayed to the user.

 ## Installation